simranjeet567/TreeVisualizer/README.md

 # TreeVisualizer
-An interactive Tree Visualizer Web Application
+An interactive visualizing tool to visualize tree structures such as Binary Tree, Maxheap, Binary Search Tree.